alimaslax/Immunahw/README.md

 upgrading to typescript beneficial.

 * Functionality of the site.
-Add support to dynamically remove and add markers instead of resting the number of markers on the map to zero each time the slider is changed.
+- Add support to dynamically remove and add markers instead of resting the number of markers on the map to zero each time the slider is changed.
-I would also add MDBootstrap to our project, giving it a dynamic and searchable table with all the entries loaded as needed, instead of saving all the data into memory.
+- I would also add MDBootstrap to our project, giving it a dynamic and searchable table with all the entries loaded as needed, instead of saving all the data into memory.
+- Remove all markers that are outside of Maryland Zipcode